Below is a simple tutorial on the optimal operation of the Kuuma wood burning sauna stove.

-Tending to the fire.
+Tending to the fire

 After about 45 minutes from ignition, the sauna hot room should be about 130-140f.
 As the stove heats and the fire becomes hungry for more wood, use the ash rake to pull hot coals from the back of the fire box to the front, then lay on a stick or two of firewood, again in parallel and on top of the coals.
 Pulling coals forward is a very important procedure.
 As the Kuuma stove burns from front to back, bringing coals to the front enhances the burn rate and efficiency (Kuuma means “hot” in Finnish!).

-Maintaining hot room temperature.
+Maintaining hot room temperature

 If a fire has been neglected and only a few coals are left in the firebox, we can perform “sauna stove CPR” and resurrect matters by pulling any remaining coals forward, adding a few sticks of firewood as detailed above, and opening ash pan for a few minutes.
 This will reignite and re energize the fire.
 This is the only time when we should consider ash pan being open during a sauna session.

-Towards the end of a sauna session.
+Towards the end of a sauna session

 One more sauna round?
 Should we add one more log?
 Pull the coals forward, then decide if you need another log.
 Chances are you may not need another log.
 The mature hot coals provide a lot of heat, and more immediate heat.
 By pulling the coals forward, the Kuuma stove produces very little ash.
-Many sauna veterans need not have to empty their Kuuma ash pans but once every few sauna sessions.
+Many sauna veterans need not have to empty their Kuuma ash pans but once every dozen or so sauna sessions.